Photo by: Redpixl.pl from Shutterstock.

 - Take a few deep breaths—long, slow inhales and then long, slow exhales.
 Open your eyes.

-I encourage you to join us in committing to a daily spiritual practice this month.
+I encourage you to join us in committing to a daily spiritual practice.
 This might mean choosing something new that helps you to center yourself and sit with God.
-Start your day with this practice, even before you touching your phone.
+Start your day with this practice, even before you touch your phone.
 My deepest wish for you this new year is that you can personally thrive and share the message of thriving with your communities.

 1. Miller, L. (2021).
 The awakened brain: The new science of spirituality and our quest for an inspired life (pp. 191-211).
 Random House Publishing Group.